mbheinen/bpa-ipf-tsp/README.md

 ```

 ### Batch Analysis Tool -- ipfbat
 The batch version of `ipfsrv`.
 It accepts a Power Flow Control Language (PCL) file.
-This was considered a "new" style of commands when BPA first wrote these programs.
+This is an alternate set of commands from PFC used by `bpf`.

 Usage:  `ipfbat <controlfile.pcl>`

 Example of use: `ipfbat test.pcl`.

-The new style PCL commands used with `ipfsrv` and `ipfbat` (standard filename extension of `.pcl`) are described in the [IPF Advanced Users Guide] and in Appendix A of the [IPF CFLOW Users Guide].
-Many of the `bpf` commands from Chapter 4 of this manual are supported, but not all, and there are many additional new commands.
+The PCL commands used with `ipfsrv` and `ipfbat` (standard filename extension of `.pcl`) are described in the [IPF Advanced Users Guide] and in Appendix A of the [IPF CFLOW Users Guide].
+Many of the PFC commands from Chapter 4 of this manual are supported, but not all, and there are many additional new commands.

 `ipfbat` allows you fine control over the case and solution engine (`ipfsrv`).
 When you use the PCL approach, you first create a PCL file with the
 appropriate commands to accomplish the solution task at hand.
-At runtime these
-commands are interpreted by `ipfbat`.
-The PCL file commands are processed
-sequentially.
-Additional PCL command files may be specified by name, so that a
-chain  of PCL files may be processed in one run.
-See the [IPF Advanced Users
-Guide] for details.
+At runtime these commands are interpreted by `ipfbat`.
+The PCL file commands are processed sequentially.
+Additional PCL command files may be specified by name, so that a chain of PCL files may be processed in one run.
+See the [IPF Advanced Users Guide] for details.

-`ipfbat` Command Summary:
+`ipfbat` command summary:

 ```
 /INITIALIZE